johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 }
 ```

 (Note: because the module is preceded by an `@Module()` decorator that now lists `MassiveService` as a provider and exports it our resulting dynamic module will *also* have those properties.
-Above we are just focusing on the elements that get added dynamically.)
+Above we are just showing the elements that get added dynamically.)

 Consider another question.
 How is the `ConfigService` available inside the factory for injection in this `useExisting` case?
 Well - heh heh - that's kind of a trick question.
 In the sample above, I assumed that it was already visible inside the consuming module -- perhaps as a global module (one declared with `@Global()`).
 Let's say that wasn't true, and that it lives in `ConfigModule` which has **not** somehow registered ConfigService as a global provider.
 Can our code handle this?
 Let's see.